shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 - The padding left and right on .child will be of 27px.
 That’s 1 time the font-size of our element.

 ` [Note]:`
-`- When em units are used on font-size, the size is relative to the font-size of the parent.` <br>
-`- When used on other properties, it’s relative to the font-size of the element itself.`
+`- When em units are used on font-size, the size is relative to the font-size of the parent.` `- When used on other properties, it’s relative to the font-size of the element itself.`
 ---
 **Compounding Effect:**